divvun/see-modes/README.md

 # SEE Modes for GiellaLT

-This repo holds syntax modes for [SubEthaEdit](https://subethaedit.net) for the following types of text files:
+This repo holds syntax modes for [SubEthaEdit](https://subethaedit.net) (SEE among friends) for the following types of text files:

 * [ConstraintGrammar](https://visl.sdu.dk/cg3.html)
 * Corpus analysis (Constraint Grammar output)